How to Help Your Child Survive An Active Shooting

-- They are on their own for that time until help arrives and need to commit to rescuing themselves – they should listen to their teachers, but keep in mind that they may not be able to help everyone.
+- They are on their own for that time until help arrives and need to commit to rescuing themselves – they should listen to their teachers, but keep in mind that they may not help everyone.

-If your kids are young (3-5 years old) you can just play games (see Practices below) and do not have any conversations until they can handle them.
+If your kids are young (3-5 years old), you can play games (see Practices below) and do not have any conversations until they can handle them.

-If your kids are older (5-10 years old) you can gently start the conversation about what has helped people survive a shooting.
+If your kids are older (5-10 years old), you can gently start talking about what has helped people survive a shooting.

 How to start this conversation:

 - It’s easier to have these conversations outside and while walking.

 - Stop if you feel anxiety, fear, or resistance.

 - Never force your child to talk about anything if he is not ready.